 You do not want to lose future business from a guest simply because they had one negative experience.
 After apologizing and explaining how you hope to prevent similar occurrences in the future, invite them to give your hotel another chance.
 If they are happy with your response, they may be willing to stay at your hotel again.

 Be sure to monitor online reviews regularly and respond in a timely fashion.
-The sooner you respond to the negative review, the fewer the amount of people that will see the negative review without an explanation.
-When potential customers see that your hotel cares enough to address any issues guests have had, it will give them confidence in choosing your hotel.
+The sooner you reply to the negative review, the fewer the number of people that will see the negative review without an explanation.
+If customers notice that your hotel cares enough to address any issues guests have had, it will give them confidence in choosing your hotel.